 Can you achieve good mental health while working remotely?
 The answer is a resounding yes!
 However, you need to stay one step ahead with a checklist.
 To hold yourself accountable with a lack of supervision, a checklist is a necessity.
 It allows you to know exactly what you need to do.
 All you need is a list of daily routines to structure your workday.

 With this helpful guide, you can learn how to maintain mental health while working from home.
 These are four basic guidelines you can follow to promote a healthier lifestyle.
 Not only does it help your body but also your mind.
 Without further ado, here is the essential checklist for a better mindset.
 Make sure you check off everything on this list!

 A modern ergonomic chair is a perfect solution to one of the biggest problems in remote work.
 Namely, workers are often uncomfortable sitting around all day.
 An ergonomic chair addresses these issues through quality-of-life features.

-One example of a reclining computer chair is the ErgoChair Core (MyoChair).
+One example of a reclining computer chair is the ErgoChair Recline (MyoChair).
 Autonomous built this chair to support your spine since lower back problems reduce work productivity.
-For the sake of transparency, here are a few pros and cons of the ErgoChair Core (MyoChair):
+For the sake of transparency, here are a few pros and cons of the ErgoChair Recline (MyoChair):

 - Promote healthier body posture

 - Balanced design for a free range of movements